clarsen-007/portpinger/README.md

   <BODY>
     <pre>
 # portpinger
-IS a IPv4 port Open or Closed
+Is a IPv4 port Open or Closed

 This is a Linux BASH script.